George W. Bush: Publications and appearances

 Since leaving office, Bush has kept a relatively low profile.
 Bush has spoken in favor of increased global participation of women in politics and societal matters in foreign countries.

 In March 2009, he delivered his first post-presidency speech in Calgary, Alberta, appeared via video on The Colbert Report during which he praised U.S. troops for earning a "special place in American history", and attended the funeral of Senator Ted Kennedy.
 Bush made his debut as a motivational speaker on October 26 at the "Get Motivated" seminar in Dallas.
 In the aftermath of the Fort Hood shooting on November 5, 2009, the Bushes paid an undisclosed visit to the survivors and the victims' families the day following the shooting, having contacted the base commander requesting that the visit be private and not involve press coverage.

 Bush released his memoirs, Decision Points, on November 9, 2010.
 During a pre-release appearance promoting the book, Bush said he considered his biggest accomplishment to be keeping "the country safe amid a real danger", and his greatest failure to be his inability to secure the passage of Social Security reform.
 He also made news defending his administration's enhanced interrogation techniques, specifically the waterboarding of Khalid Sheikh Mohammed, saying, "I'd do it again to save lives."

 In 2012, he wrote the foreword of The 4% Solution: Unleashing the Economic Growth America Needs, an economics book published by the George W. Bush Presidential Center.
 He also presented the book at the Parkland Memorial Hospital in Dallas, Texas.
+Bush did not physically appear in that year's Republican National Convention (where Mitt Romney obtained the party's nomination for president), instead appearing in a videotape, in which he –alongside his father and immediate family– explains his motives to support Romney.

 Bush appeared on NBC's The Tonight Show with Jay Leno on November 19, 2013, along with his wife Laura.
-When asked by Leno why he does not comment publicly about the Obama administration, Bush said, "I don't think it's good for the country to have a former president criticize his successor."
+When asked by Leno why he does not comment publicly about the Obama administration, Bush said: "I don't think it's good for the country to have a former president criticize his successor."
 Despite this statement, Bush vocally disagreed with Obama's withdrawal of U.S. troops from Iraq in 2011, calling it a "strategic blunder".
 In December, Bush travelled with President Obama to the memorial service of South African president and civil rights leader Nelson Mandela.
 There, they joined former presidents Bill Clinton and Jimmy Carter.